stephgomez98/Apple-Store-Analysis/README.md

 	average_user_rating = ROUND(average_user_rating, 2);
 ````
 # Descriptive Statitics
 Descriptive statistics are used to summarize, simplify, and understand datasets.
 They provide a quick overview of data's central tendencies, spread, and distribution, helping analysts identify patterns, trends, and outliers.
-Descriptive statistics aid in data cleaning, comparison, quality assurance, and decision-making.
-They also serve as a foundation for data visualization and effective communication of results, making complex data more accessible and actionable.
 - Central tendency: mean, median, mode

-Price: Understanding the average and median prices can help you determine pricing strategies for your app and assess user willingness to pay.
+Price: Understanding the average price can help determine pricing strategies for your app and assess user willingness to pay.

 mean
 ````sql
 SELECT AVG(price) AS mean
 FROM table_name;
 ````
-median

     Genre and Content Rating:This information helps identify popular genres and preferred content ratings, aiding your decision on app type and age-appropriateness.
 ````sql
 mode for genre
 WITH CountValues AS (